WeihuaGu/redis-restfulapi/README.md

   Set the following environment variables on your space provider if deployed：

 1. set REDIS_URL
+2. set AUTH='true'
-2. set TOKEN env
+3. set TOKEN env

   Or locally for testing: